Take the complication out of cooking! You don't have to be a master chef to cook great food. Relax, have fun, and put

 The Best Chicken Murphy Ever

-The first time I had Chicken Murphy was around twenty years ago at a shore restaurant in Neptune, New Jersey, (Down the Shore) as we say in NJ.
+The first time I had chicken Murphy was around 20 years ago at a shore restaurant in Neptune, New Jersey (down the shore as we say in NJ).
 I was amazed by both the smell and taste of this dish.
 I was in heaven.
-But not everyone makes it the same, so trying to find a good Chicken Murphy on the road, like the one I first had, is almost impossible.
+But not everyone makes it the same, so trying to find a good chicken Murphy on the road, like the one I first had, is almost impossible.
 The place I first had it has changed hands and menu, too, so I had to create, or duplicate it myself.

 The first one I had used balsamic vinegar and roasted tomatoes as a base so that‘s where I started off.
 Not everyone uses balsamic vinegar, but everyone should.
 For me, chicken stock, roasted diced tomatoes, and balsamic vinegar are the key to this wonderful dish.

 So, let’s get this party of flavor started and make this New Jersey classic dish.
 Yes, it was created first in New Jersey by a chef named, you guessed it "Murphy" in the Garden State.
 My home.